PSandro/website/content/posts/bigrep-modding-klipper/index.md

 ## Flashing MCU
 The usual flashing procedure for SmoothieBoards is to place a `firmware.bin` file on the sd card which gets renamed to `firmware.bin` after successful flashing.
 However, BigRep modified the bootloader in such a way so that a matching `firmware.inf` file is required in addition to the `firmware.bin`.
-This file only contains a CRC16-XMODEM checksum of the binary file and can be calculated using the following script and the python library [crc16](https://pypi.python.org/pypi/crc16/0.1.1).
+This file only contains a CRC16-XMODEM checksum of the binary file and can be calculated using the following script.

 ```python
 #!/usr/bin/env python3